ioos/conda-recipes/README.md

 **UPDATE**

 This repository is no longer updated and all the recipes here are now in [conda-forge](https://conda-forge.github.io/).
-Just add the conda-forge channel to your `.condarc` with:
+We recommend add to conda-forge channel to your `.condarc` with:

 ```shell
 conda config --add channels conda-forge --force